 - Be organized.
 It’s important to have a plan before a competition so that everything goes smoothly.
 Make sure you know which shots to take and when to take them.

 - Have fun!
-Shooting competition is all about having fun and enjoying yourself while competing against others.
+A shooting competition is all about having fun and enjoying yourself while competing against others.
 Shoot to your best potential and have some fun while doing it!

 What to Prepare

-First and foremost, you’ll need to equip yourself with the right gear.
+First and foremost, find a knowledgeable supplier like Black Hills Ammo to equip yourself with the right gear.
 This includes a quality firearm, ammunition, and target range equipment.
-Make sure to research what is required for your particular caliber and country’s shooting rules.
+You may also want to consider an additional magazine, such as the magpul pmag 30 or similar for ammunition storage.
+Make sure to research what is required for your particular caliber and your country’s shooting rules.

 Next, you’ll need to develop your shooting technique.
 Practice as much as possible at home before attending your first competition.
 Once there, focus on taking accurate shots while minimizing misses and wasted ammunition.